-Gluten-free blondie recipe
+Gluten-free blondie Brownies recipe

 If you haven’t enjoyed a butterscotch-flavored brownie before, you are in for an epic treat!
 These blonde brownies, like almond flour blondies, have buttery, crisp edges with an ultra soft and chewy center.
-Adding chocolate chips gives a classic chocolate chip cookie flavor, but as a thick, soft bar cookie.
+However, this gluten-free recipe uses all-purpose gluten-free flour, which yields a blondie brownie texture identical to the version you grew up with!

-To make this gluten-free recipe taste as spot-on as the original, I turned to my favorite resource, America’s Test Kitchen’s gluten free cookbook, How Can It Be Gluten Free.
+To make this gluten-free dessert recipe taste as spot-on as the original, I turned to my favorite resource, America’s Test Kitchen’s GF cookbook, How Can It Be Gluten Free.
+I adapted the recipe to make it even easier, using one bowl and a more streamlined processed, but with the same phenomenal results.

 Ingredients notes